Volodymyr Tsvil: Career

-After graduating from the Medical Institute, Tsvil worked in Lviv Perinatal Centre.
+After graduating from the Medical Institute, Tsvil worked at Lviv Perinatal Centre.
 In 1991, he became a deputy chief medical officer.

-In 1992, Volodymyr Tsvil was approved to study in Ivan Franko State University in Lviv, from which he graduated in 1996.
+In 1992, Volodymyr Tsvil was approved to study at Ivan Franko State University in Lviv, from which he graduated in 1996.

 Volodymyr Tsvil was a leader of a working group of young politicians that organised a reburial of Cardinal Josyf Slipyj from Rome to Lviv in St. George’s Cathedral in 1992.

-In 1993, Tsvil became the candidate in Verkhovna Rada in the majority constituency of the Rivne region, and was also a delegate of VI World Congress of Free Ukrainians (Toronto, Canada).
+In 1993, Tsvil became the candidate in Verkhovna Rada in the majority constituency of the Rivne region, and was also a delegate of the VI World Congress of Free Ukrainians (Toronto, Canada).

 In 1993, Volodymyr Tsvil founded a "Dilova Galichina" company in Lviv.

 From 1996, Tsvil studied at the Diplomatic Academy affiliated with the Ministry of Foreign Affairs of Ukraine.
-He finished the Academy in 1998, majoring in International Law.
+He finished the academy in 1998, majoring in International Law.

 In 1998, Volodymyr Tsvil was a candidate in the Verkhovna Rada.

 In 1999, Volodymyr Tsvil became a trusted person of the leader of the Socialist Party of Ukraine, Alexander Moroz, during the presidential election in Ukraine.

-In 2000, Tsvil moved to Munich to work on an academic project in the "Ukrainian Free University".
+In 2000, Tsvil moved to Munich to work on an academic project at the "Ukrainian Free University".

 Since 2000 Tsvil and his family have lived in Germany.

 In 2002, Volodymyr Tsvil published his book "In the Whirlpool of the Cassette Scandal.
 A Story Told by Eyewitness", with Tsvil acting as a publicist of the book.

 In 2002-2004 Volodymyr Tsvil was the Ukrainian Councillor in Munich.